macfire/flask-base/README.md

 flask-base
 ==========

-Starter template for Flask-based apps.
+Flask-Base is a starter template for my Flask-based apps.

+I am new to Python and Flask, so this repository is a work-in-progress.
+Updates will be made as I learn 'best-practices' from [others](#credits) and determine what works best for my style.

 Blueprint placeholders are included as reference and to help spin up new project.

+#####Additional resources included
-TextMate project file included.
+* TextMate project file
+* css, js, and image placeholders

 [Credits](#credits)

-*(27 July 2014: This is a new work-in-progress; many changes are expected.)*

 ***